revelrylabs/Harmonium-RN/README.md

 ## Running the Example App

-- Run `npm run install:example` from root directory
+- Run `npm run install:example` to install everything on the example app
-- Navigate to `example`, and then `npm run ios` or `npm run android`
+- Run `npm run start:example` to start the example app
-- If you make updates to the harmonium package itself, you will need to regenerate the package and re-install it in the example app.
-To do this, run `npm run repack` in the root of the project.
-That will generate a new `.tgz` file and install it in the example app as a dependency.
-New stories can be made in `example/src/stories` with name in format `*.story.js`.
+  - NOTE: you will need to restart the example app if you make any changes to the harmonium package